revaturelabs/interviewquestions/Python/Python-Exception Handling/Exception Handling.md

 ---

-2.Can you tell me some different types  exceptions?
+2.Can you tell me some different types of exceptions?

 <details><summary><b>Show Answer </b></summary>